-Links the nervous system to the

-endocrine system via the pituitary gland.

-It synthesizes and secretes hormones to

-control body temperature, hunger, thirst,

-fatigues, sleep and circadian cycles.
+Links the nervous system to the endocrine system via the pituitary gland.
+It synthesizes and secretes hormones to control body temperature, hunger, thirst, fatigues, sleep and circadian cycles.

-Trauma and the brain
+Prefrontal cortex

+Responsible for executive functions such as judgement, reasoning and self awareness.
+Final part of the brain to mature in one's mid 20's.

+Amygdala

+Survival response centre within the limbic lobe that becomes enlarged and more sensitive the more it is activated through responding to threats.